Kermit Tesoro

-Kermit Tesoro (born June 15, 1988 in Manila, Philippines) is a Filipino visual, installation, accessory, and fashion designer known for his wide range of styles where 'installation art meets body art'.
+Kermit Tesoro is a Filipino visual, installation, accessory, and fashion designer known for his wide range of styles where 'installation art meets body art'.
 He is notable for designing elaborate shoes inspired from environs and wildlife, clothes with kinky Filipinized nature patterns and bases, and installations which use tied-up living human bodies as a form of fetish art.

 Early life

 Tesoro liked horticulture since his childhood days, collecting various plant species as he grew up.
 When he came to the University of the Philippines Diliman, however, he took up a degree in fine arts instead and used horticulture as one of his main inspirations in art.
 In later years, many of his shoes would be honed from the physical characteristics of plants, along with his own interpretation of fetishism.
 After finishing his degree in 2008, he studied Spanish at the Instituto Cervantes de Manila.
 He also took a course in marketing at the SoFa Design Institute, the Philippines' first design college.
 In 2012, he studied fashion design at the University of the Arts London Central Saint Martins in the United Kingdom.